noah-art3mis/apothecary/README.md

 ## Automaton - Apothecary

 Purification for pdf files.
-Part of automaton, the simulacrum automation package.
+Part of AUTOMATON, the simulacrum automation package.

-## Costs

 ## How to